Mayor Backs Proposed Blue-green Networks

 North Shore Ward Councillor Richard Hills, Chair of the Planning, Environment & Parks Committee, said he is pleased to see a stronger focus on blue-green infrastructure for future resilience across Tāmaki Makaurau.

 “Projects that daylight streams, restore wetlands and naturalise waterways will help to reduce the impacts of flooding in our communities.
-They also have wider benefits, including lower carbon emissions, improved water quality, and native habitat for wildlife and recreation,” Mayor Brown said.
+They also have wider benefits, including lower carbon emissions, improved water quality, and native habitat for wildlife and recreation,” Councillor Hills said.

 “Recently completed blue-green projects, such as Te Ara Awataha in Northcote and Te Auaunga in Mt Roskill, are great examples of how council can work with mana whenua, local communities, and central government to invest in our environment and make neighbourhoods more resilient against climate change and extreme weather events.
 I’m glad we are increasing this work.”